g8y3e/backoff-csharp/README.md

 ### Example using `Jitter`

-Enabling `Jitter` adding randomization to the backoff durations.
+Adding randomization to the backoff durations.
 [See Amazon's writeup of performance gains using jitter](http://www.awsarchitectureblog.com/2015/03/backoff.html).

 ```csharp
 ```